iAJTin/iPowerShellSmbios/documentation/PowerShellSmbios.CmdLets/GetSmbiosPropertyCmdlet.md

 the 5th element of the array (remember zero index in arrays) and then with the result obtained, we call 'Get-SmbiosProperty' to obtain the property information, remember that a property is made up of its key and its value.

-PS> Get-SmbiosPropertyDetail -Property (Get-SmbiosProperty -Property (Get-SmbiosLocateProperty -Name AssetTag -Class MemoryDevice -Index 4)) | SMBIOS-Property-Detail -Property (SMBIOS-Property -Property (SMBIOS-Locate-Property -Name AssetTag -Class MemoryDevice -Index 4))
+PS> Get-SmbiosProperty -Property (Get-SmbiosLocateProperty -Name AssetTag -Class MemoryDevice -Index 4) | SMBIOS-Property -Property (SMBIOS-Locate-Property -Name AssetTag -Class MemoryDevice -Index 4)

 Name         : AssetTag
 Value        :